melismae/weather-repo/README.md

 `$ npm install`

-For JavaScript development, use the webpack dev server... it has hot reloading of JS & CSS and you'll also see the Redux devtools if you have the Chrome extension.
+For JavaScript development, use the webpack dev server... it has hot reloading of JS & CSS and you'll also see the Redux devtools if you have the Chrome extension (this would be removed if it were in production).

 `$ npm run dev`